I married my husband in 1989. We lived in an old brick garage that was converted into a house which was built in the

 If my husband or daughter spend too much time in a place that has fiberglass in the air they get sick.
 My husband's colitis symptoms return.
 My daughter will feel like she has lyme disease again.
 For example, my husband and I went to a funeral where the building was loaded down with acoustical fiberglass.
 While at the funeral I became dizzy, with dry eyes with respiratory and sinus symptoms.
 The next day my husband’s colitis symptoms returned for 24 hours.

 After 26 years of trying every thing we could think of including special diets, never did it occur to us that the air quality would be what kept my husband sick with ulcerative colitis.

 Since all of this has come out many people have come forward making the connection between their own sickness and fiberglass.
+Along with the floating glass, I believe that the chemicals causing a lot of the health problems are the volatile organic compound (VOC) benzene and the semi-volatile organic compound (SVOC), phthalates.
 The single best advice I can give is to always remember...
 Air Matters.